 to develop focused searching methods such as keyword and location specific searching, and

+automatic searching from an evolving controlled vocabulary.
 The implications of this aspect of the development of such a resource are potentially

 uncomfortable: and for any one considering creating a site of equivalent breadth and depth